 The first steps are to identify the model parameters that are appropriate for an area of 0.5km² (50ha).
 The approach will differ slightly depending on whether you either use a catchment or point export file from the FEH Web Service.
 The first three steps are as follows:

-Step 2: Area: On the catchment/point import set the area to the default development area of 0.5km² (50ha) if your development area is less than 50ha and set it to your development area if greater than 50ha.
+Step 2: Area: On catchment/point import set the area to the default development area of 0.5km² (50ha) if your development area is less than 50ha and to your development area if greater than 50ha.